Before we started our personal finance journey in 2015, it seemed that everything was an emergency.

 Second, we decided we’d create new budgets every month to track every dollar, a process we started this month.
 We’re taking some advice we received last week about our budget and making some tweaks because every dollar really does matter; we can’t be lax on budget categories because of perceived needs.
 Currently, we have a category in our budget for “student loan repayment,” but we’re changing that category to “emergency fund” in April.
 This is new for us.
 We never budgeted savings; instead, we would just move a few bucks from checking to savings at the end of the month.
 Not anymore.
 We’re setting savings goals.

-Third, we opened an account with Ally where we will store our emergency fund.
+Third, we opened an account with an online savings bank where we will store our emergency fund.
 Ally is one of those online or branchless banks that exist in a way I don’t think I’ll ever understand, but I don’t really need to.
-After considering all of the options suggested via Twitter (yep, that’s how we crowdsource life), Ally seemed like a solid choice.
+After considering all of the options suggested via Twitter, Ally seemed like a solid choice.

 Here’s the deal.
 If our emergency fund is easy to access, it’ll be easy to use.
 If it’s difficult to access, we don’t bother.
 If we need a few extra bucks, we need to buckle down on the frugality front.
 In the event of a true emergency, like medical and auto, it’s not like it’s the end of the world that we have to wait a couple of days for Ally to transfer the money back to our personal checking account.
 Ally makes it just irritating enough to withdraw the money but not so difficult that we have to wait a week for the cash.
 And irritating is what we need.
 Irritating is what fosters behavior change.